maijoshi/ParaSudoku/README.md

 ## 1. Reader's Note

-On Saturday, May 6th, we changed our project from ScanNet: Video Analysis on MXNet to ParaSudoku.
+On May 6th, we changed our project from ScanNet: Video Analysis on MXNet to ParaSudoku.
 We were facing several issues configuring, understanding, and defining our evaluation criteria for both MXNet and Scanner.
 Due to the time constraints that we were facing, we decided to refocus our efforts on parallelizing algorithms that we could code from scratch.
 The proposal and checkpoint for our previous project are located [here](https://sophie4869.github.io/ScanNet/).

 ## 2. Summary